Copper Fire

 The Result

 By 2025, PBM had cohesive branding, consistent messaging, and a digital footprint built to compete in its second century.
-At that point, we made the case for them to bring marketing in-house — and handed off a strategy that was firing on all cylinders.
+At that point, we made the case to bring marketing in-house and handed off a strategy that was firing on all cylinders.

 “Michelle doesn’t disappoint.
 She’s passionate, creative, has great follow-through, and will dig in and do whatever it takes to get the job done.” — Nancy Wallace, Director of Marketing and Development, Peninsula Building Materials